gdumani/todolist/README.md

 # TODO LIST

-> "TODO List is simple task organizer written in javascript.
+> "TODO List is simple task organizer written in javascript and using Webpack.

 ![screenshot](./app_screenshot.png)